Stepsize/tutorials/README.md

 # Overview

-A set of short tutorials with code snippet describing how to use various APIs, SDKs, libraries, and frameworks
+This repo contains a set of short tutorials with code snippets describing how to use various APIs, SDKs, libraries.

-# How to navigate this repo

-Structure explained

-Links to index for each part

-# Requests

-Raise a GitHub issue

-Comment on an issue if you see a request for API already raised.

-# Contributing

-Fork, create readme in approriate location following the sample structure (to be created), submit PR
+It's pretty empty at the moment, but we'll be creating content right up until HackSussex begins.

+To pick up the new code snippets in the [Stepsize](http://stepsize.com/?ref=hacksussex) app as soon as they're available, just hit the sync button or reboot the app.
+That's it.

 # Index

-List of available tutorials & snippet bundles
+These are the available tutorials and snippet bundles:

 [APIs & SDKs](https://github.com/Stepsize/tutorials/tree/master/apis_sdks)
 - [Communications](https://github.com/Stepsize/tutorials/tree/master/apis_sdks/communications)
   - Slack [[Python](https://github.com/Stepsize/tutorials/blob/master/apis_sdks/communications/slack_py.md)]
   - Twilio [[Python](https://github.com/Stepsize/tutorials/blob/master/apis_sdks/communications/twilio_python.md)]
   - WeChat [[Objective-C](https://github.com/Stepsize/tutorials/blob/master/apis_sdks/communications/wechat_objc.md)]

+# Requests

+If you're planning to use an API during the hackathon and would like some code snippets, don't hesitate to raise a GitHub issue and we'll try to get to it as soon as possible.

+Also, make sure to +1 open requests if you also want snippets for the API in question – this will help us prioritise requests.

+# Contributing

+If you'd like to contribute tutorials & code snippets, please feel free to go ahead and fork the repo, create your tutorial (follow the [sample structure](https://github.com/Stepsize/tutorials/blob/master/sample.md)) and submit a pull request when it's ready.

+The only thing we'll need is for you to create the code snippets via the [Stepsize](http://stepsize.com/?ref=hacksussex) app and tag all of them with:
+- `hacksussex`
+- `<api_name>-bundle`

+This will allow us to share the snippets with everyone.

 # Disclaimer